asad-sangla/sqlopsstudio/docs/carbon/guidelinesForFlyout.md

 - Enter key should submit and close the dialog

 # Error handling
 The dialog should check for the required and valid inputs.
 If it is in the error stage, the input box will have a red border and contain the error message.
 The error message consists of error icon and error message.
 It will show below the form.
-For synchronized task, if there is an error from the engine after the form is submited, the error dialog should be shown.
+For synchronized task, if there is an error from the engine after the form is submited, an error dialog should be shown.
+In the error dialog case, IErrorMessageService should be used.

 - Error from input validation